unibas-gravis/scalismo-tutorial/docs/tutorials/tutorial8.md

 ## Fitting observed data using Gaussian process regression

-The reason we build statistical models, is that we want to use them for explaining data.
+The reason we build statistical models is that we want to use them for explaining data.
 More precisely, given some observed data, we fit the model to the data and get as a result a distribution over the model parameters.
 In our case, the model is a Gaussian process model of shape deformations, and the data are observed shape deformations; I.e. deformation vectors from the reference surface.